hindsight-ai/hindsight-ai/apps/hindsight-service/README.md

 Within tests, `core.search.evaluation.evaluate_cases` returns per-query precision/recall plus aggregate deltas so you can gate CI or surface regressions.

+See `docs/search-retrieval-overview.md` for a consolidated overview of embedding ingestion, hybrid ranking, and query expansion internals.

 ## 🔐 Permissions & Scopes

 - See `SECURITY.md` for the security model overview (roles, scopes, and helpers).